 In addition to the regular admission materials, students who completed any of their baccalaureate studies from an English-speaking college or university outside of the United States must submit proof of proficiency in the English language.
 This is usually accomplished by a TOEFL internet-based score of at least 79 (or paper-based equivalent), an IELTS score of 7.0, or successful completion of an approved ESL program.
-Students without qualifying scores may apply to SNU's Center for Applied Studies in English

-(ASEC).
 A copy of the student's visa, notarized verification of ability to meet financial obligations, and proof of health insurance coverage must also be submitted.
 These materials are required before the individual's application will be reviewed for admission.